ali-raheem/alis_blog/_posts/2015-11-07-assorted-sorting.markdown

 categories: c sorting algorithms
 ---

-I was reading through "Jamsa's C/C++ Programmers Bible - The Ultimate Guide to C/C++ Programming", a book I bought for a couple of quid from a charity shop in 2005 and never touched! and I thought I'd do a quick series on sorting algorithms written in C. The book goes over bubble sorting, shell sorting and quick sorting but the examples it provides are:
+I was reading through [Jamsa's C/C++ Programmers Bible - The Ultimate Guide to C/C++ Programming](http://www.amazon.co.uk/Jamsas-Programmers-Bible-Kris-Jamsa/dp/0766846822), a book I bought for a couple of quid from a charity shop in 2005 and never touched! and I thought I'd do a quick series on sorting algorithms written in C. The book goes over bubble sorting, shell sorting and quick sorting but the examples it provides are:

 1. Not at all generic
 2. Not optimised